mesqueeb/roll-anything/README.md

 const dice = dice()
 // will return
-  {
+// {
-    sides: 6,
+//   sides: 6,
-    roll: function
+//   roll: function
-  }
+// }

-// rolling
+// Rolling 🎲👋
 dice().roll() // will return 1 ~ 6
 dice(2).roll() // will return 1 ~ 2
 dice(10).roll() // will return 1 ~ 10

-// roll and evaluate
+// Roll and evaluate
 dice(6).roll(6)
-// will roll 1~6 and return true if it rolled 6 immidiately dice(2).roll(1)
+// will roll 1 ~ 6 and return true if it rolled 6 immidiately
+dice(2).roll(1)
 // 50-50 chance
 ```